DragosGhinea/GentixBank-OOP_Project/README.md

  In this project **shared pointers** are used in combination with **weak pointers** to ensure that even a removed object will be kept alive as long as it is actively used somewhere else.
  - Customer class (found in user.h) owns multiple Account objects, but on Customer deletion, if the Account object is used somewhere else, it will not be deleted.
  - getAccount() method from Customer provides ownership to whoever is calling it.
- - Cards and Transactions have a **weak ownership** of the Account object, meaning they don't interact with it's destruction but can detect it and temporaly prevent it by generating a new **shared ownership instance** tbat is used inside some methods and menus.
+ - Cards and Transactions have a **weak ownership** of the Account object, meaning they don't interact with its destruction but can detect it and temporaly prevent it by generating a new **shared ownership instance** tbat is used inside some methods and menus.

 How are the above shared and weak ownerships useful?
-Imagine you create a copy of a card to use privately which will point to an Account that does not have this copy inside it's cards list.
-If we want to execute actions on this card that involve the Account, we will check it's existance via the weak pointer.
+Imagine you create a copy of a card to use privately which will point to an Account that does not have this copy inside its cards list.
+If we want to execute actions on this card that involve the Account, we will check its existance via the weak pointer.
 If it doesn't exist we display an error message, otherwise we grab temporary shared ownership of the account to execute our action.
 We grab temporary shared ownership to prevent the **undefined behaviour** that would happen if the Account gets deleted while we execute our action (since temporary shared ownership means the object can't be destroyed).

 ```c++
 //card.cpp